Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Unique item
-     - Matchless content item.
+     - A content item assessed during a session.
+Each unique content item accessed in a session is counted once per user session, even if there are multiple requests for the same content item during a session.
      -

    * - Unique_Item_Investigations
-     - A COUNTER Metric_Type that represents the number of unique content items investigated in a user-session.
+     - A COUNTER Metric_Type that represents the number of unique content items investigated in a user session.
+Examples of content items are articles, books, book chapters, and multimedia files.
      -

    * - Unique_Item_Requests
-     - A COUNTER Metric_Type that represents the number of unique content items investigated in a user-session.
-Examples of items are articles, book chapters, and multimedia files.
+     - A COUNTER Metric_Type that represents the number of unique content items requested in a user session.
+Examples of content items are articles, books, book chapters, and multimedia files.
      -

    * - Unique title
-     - Matchless book title.
+     - A book assessed during a session.
+Each unique book title accessed in a session is counted once per user session, even if there are multiple requests for the same title during a session.
      -

    * - Unique_Title_Investigations